Prenup for a Startup 1 - I don't love you anymore

 I used to do divorce mediations.
 Hundreds of sessions with easy, difficult or downright impossible couples or partners.
 Some wanted to split amicably and argue little, others were ready to shout about every cent and asset.
 On the surface the argument might be about money but deeper issues like worth, contribution, punishment, lack, fear, fairness, guilt, capacity to earn, actually drove the conflict.

-Startups are a bit like marriages, not a new analogy but still a very apt one.
+Startups are a bit like marriages, not a new analogy but still a very useful one.
 In the beginning emotion leads.
 Ideas are nurtured, castles build, unicorns promised.
 Everything is beautiful!
-Somewhere down the line of hard work, compromise, lack of funding and endless pivots you realise that this partnership is not what you hoped and wanted it to be and you never signed a prenup agreement....
+Somewhere down the line of hard work, compromise, lack of funding, shortened runways and endless pivots; you realise that this partnership is not what you hoped and wanted it to be and you never signed a prenup agreement....

 Here are some guidelines to help you prepare for the exit conversation with your partner.
 None of these are meant to change your mind.
 They are simply questions to help you prepare and go into the process with conviction and certainty.
 It also helps to clear your head and have all your facts and figures correct and at hand.